athaeryn/leaf/README.md

 ## Usage

-All you need to do is run `leaf` whenever you want to know the status of your repositories.
+You need to tell leaf where to look by setting an environment variable named `LEAF_PATH`.
+Once you've done this, all you need to do is run `leaf` whenever you want to know the status of your repositories.